Nightjet

-Nightjet (stylised as nightjet) is a brand name given by the Austrian Federal Railways ÖBB to its overnight passenger train services.
+Nightjet (stylised as nightjet) is a brand name given by the Austrian Federal Railways (ÖBB) to its overnight passenger train services.

 Nightjet operates in Austria, Belgium, France, Germany, Italy, the Netherlands, Poland and Switzerland.
 There are services provided by other train companies to Croatia, Hungary, Poland, Czech Republic, Slovakia and Slovenia that operate under the Nightjet Partner label.
-Nightjet trains offers beds in sleeper carriages (Nightjet's most comfortable service category), couchette carriages, and seated carriages.
-On certain connections, cars can also be transported on the train.
-Bikes can be transported in a bike transport bag, or on some connections also in special bike racks.
+Nightjet trains offers beds in sleeper carriages, couchette carriages, and seated carriages.
+On certain connections within Austria as well as the seasonal service to Croatia, cars can also be transported on the train.
+Bicycles can be transported in a bike transport bag, or on some trains in special bike racks.

 History

+Foundation

-During December 2015, the German state railway company Deutsche Bahn announced that it would stop its night train services under the City Night Line branding and replace them with additional overnight high speed ICE services; this outcome followed years of efforts to turnaround the sector, which the company claimed to be little used, accounting for roughly 1% of all long distance passengers that year, and thus unprofitable.
+During December 2015, the German state railway company Deutsche Bahn announced that it would stop its night train services under the City Night Line branding and replace them with additional overnight high speed ICE services; this outcome followed years of efforts to turnaround the sector, which the company claimed to be little used, accounting for roughly 1% of all long-distance passengers that year, and thus unprofitable.
 Even prior to this decision, discussions were underway with the Austrian Federal Railways ÖBB on the topic of continuing traditional night trains in some form.
 During February 2016, reports emerged that ÖBB was in negotiations with Deutsche Bahn to take over the operation of several night train services.
 Furthermore, the company was also evaluating its options in regards to rolling stock for operating these services, these included new-build carriages as well as the modernisation of existing rolling stock.
 Later that year, ÖBB decided to adopt the Nightjet branding for its night train service.

-In December 2016, the first Nightjet services were launched; that same month, Deutsche Bahn discontinued its own competing night trains.
+On 11 December 2016, the first Nightjet services were launched; that same month, Deutsche Bahn discontinued its own competing night trains.
 During February 2017, ÖBB declared that passenger numbers on the Nightjet services were growing.